• Skip to primary navigation

 • Use the smallest baking sheet you have, when you spread out the dough it’s not going to spread all the way to the edges.

-• My favorite thickness comes from making the large rectangle cookie dough 9″ tall by 10″.
+• My favorite thickness comes from making the large rectangle cookie dough 9″ tall by 10″ wide.

 • One it has baked, use your pizza cutter to slice into little squares.